 To see the progress of the building on the blogs click on the word Roman here.

-The floor will have a central mosaic based on 4th century designs known from nearby Hurcot villa.
-The plastered walls will be painted in colours and styles known from the Roman period.
-In the main room the dado (base strip) and top scroll will be based on plaster from the villa near Brent Knoll.
-Columns are based on ones from Lullingstone, ‘fried egg’ designs from Catterick (both 4th century) and generic fake marble panels.
+The plastered walls are painted in colours and styles known from the Roman period using the fresco technique.
+In the main room the dado (base strip) and top scroll are based on plaster from the villa near Brent Knoll.
+Columns and Christian symbols are based on ones from Lullingstone, ‘fried egg’ designs from Catterick (both 4th century) and generic fake marble panels.
 Figurative images are all deities, Flora godess of Spring (not margarine) and Bacchus god of wine and feasting are both based on early images fom Italy, while Diana, goddess of the hunt, is based on a 4th century image from Rome.
-The smaller room will have designs based on Iwerne Minster (Dorset).
+The smaller room has designs based on Iwerne Minster (Dorset).